Thermoelectric radiation detector based on superconductor/ferromagnet systems: Superconductor/ferromagnet thermoelectric radiation detector

 On the other hand, the thermoelectric figure of merit $zT$ depends strongly on the detector polarization.
 We show this by plotting $zT$ for the parameters indicated above as a function of the exchange field at $T=0.1\Delta/k_B$ in Fig.~\ref{fig:ZT}.
 Due to the presence of the electron-phonon process acting as an extra heat channel, the figure of merit does not exceed unity.

 The most interesting characteristic of any detector is its sensitivity, in this case the noise equivalent power.
 This we plot as a function of exchange field in Fig.~\ref{fig:NEPvsh} and temperature in Fig.~\ref{fig:NEPvsT}.
 The NEP value is normalized to $\sqrt{G_T \Delta^3/e^2}$, which corresponds to approximatively $10^{-18}$ W/$\sqrt{\rm Hz}$ for the chosen parameters.
-The dashed lines indicate the NEP$_{\rm bolo}=4 G_{\rm q-ph}T^2$ obtained for a transition edge sensor TES with the same absorber volume, residing in the normal state at the corresponding temperature.
+The dashed lines indicate the NEP$_{\rm bolo}=4 G_{\rm q-ph}T^2$ obtained for a transition edge sensor TES with the same absorber volume at the corresponding temperature, with its heat conductance limited by electron-phonon coupling, i.e., a hot-electron TES \cite{karasik11}.
 In Fig.~\ref{fig:NEPvsh} that reference value happens to be exactly unity for the chosen parameters.
-This is the proper comparison, because TES operates in the dissipative regime close to the critical temperature.
-Moreover, it disregards the bias-induced heating, which usually sets the operating temperature higher than the bath temperature, and extra noise sources often found in TES realizations.
-We find that SFTED can reach similar or better values than TES even with quite modest values of the junction polarization at low temperatures.
-Note that these results depend a bit on the precise value of the junction conductance --- with a higher conductance, NEP at higher temperatures would be lower, and vice versa.
+As TES operates in the dissipative regime at the transition, the normal state value for $G_{\rm q-ph}$ must be used.
+Moreover, this estimate disregards the bias-induced heating, which sets the operating temperature higher than the bath temperature, and extra noise sources often found in TES realizations.
+We find that SFTED can reach similar or better values than such a TES even with quite modest values of the junction polarization at low temperatures.
+Note that these results depend a bit on the precise value of the junction conductance --- with a higher conductance, NEP at higher temperatures would be lower (see Fig.~\ref{fig:optimalG}), and vice versa.

+In practice, the most sensitive TES bolometers up to date have been fabricated from suspended structures where the thermal conductance to the bath is limited by phonon transport, achieving $NEP$ values of the order of $1 \times 10^{-19}$ W/$\sqrt{\rm Hz}$ \cite{beyer12,suzuki16} at $T_C$ around 100 mK.
+Based on Fig. 5, the SFTED device is also predicted to reach a lower NEP than that.

 For completeness, we show the behavior of the thermal time constant $\tau^*=\tau_T \sqrt{1+zT}$ as a function of temperature in Fig.~\ref{fig:timeconstant}.
 It is given in units of $\tau_0=\nu_F \Omega e^2/G_T$.
 For $\nu_F=10^{47}$ 1/(J m$^3$), $\Omega=10^{-19}$ m$^3$, and $G_T^{-1}=2$ M$\Omega$, $\tau_0 \approx 0.1$ ms. At low temperatures, the tunnel junction dominates the heat conductance, and $\tau^* \approx \tau_0$.
 In this case $zT$ is also appreciable, and slightly modifies $\tau^*$.
 On the other hand, at high temperatures electron-phonon heat conduction takes over, and the detector becomes faster.
 To illustrate this crossover, we show the time constant for two different values of $G_T$.